Annotations in source code

 By default, all annotation attribute classes are marked with

 [Conditional("JETBRAINS_ANNOTATIONS")] attribute so the compiler will ignore the attribute usages in your code, which means that no binary reference to the 'JetBrains.Annotations.dll' assembly will be produced.
 However, you can define 'JETBRAINS_ANNOTATIONS' conditional compilation symbol in your projects to preserve the attributes in the metadata.

 Enable code annotations support in your project

-To make use of ReSharper code annotation attributes in your project, you should reference them in one of the following ways:
+To make use of the annotation attributes in your project, you should reference them in your project:

 The recommended way is to install the NuGet package with the

 Actually, you do not even need to go to the NuGet website to get the package.
 Just add the

 using JetBrains.Annotations;directive, and use the corresponding Alt+Enter action to automatically fetch the package.